• Home

 Every street tells a story

 Or try the Ursulines’ Museum of Quebec at 12 Rue Donnacona.
-In 1689 they founded the first girls school in North America here, and the museum illustrates the stories of some of these women behind Quebec’s history, and is known for its fine silk embroidery.
+In 1689 they founded the first girls school in North America here.
+The museum illustrates the stories of some of these women behind Quebec’s history, and is known for its fine silk embroidery.

 Things to do in Quebec City, visit Notre Dame Cathedral